HoloLib

 turnToPoint rotates in place until the front faces the target

 turnToPoint is the one you want for aiming, point at a goal or a target before you shoot or score, without having to do the trig yourself.
-Both wait for the robot to actually stop rotating before they call it done, so you don't fire off the next move while it's still drifting.
+Both check that the error has actually stopped changing before they call it done, so you don't fire off the next move while the robot is still drifting.

 swingTurn